Video Wall Shapes and Sizes

 REGULAR SPANNED VIDEO WALLS

-Usually for the simpler spanned video walls, where we make use of a video wall controller to split up the image into pieces to send to each screen, then we are limited to a maximum of a 4×4 video wall per video wall controller, before things start getting a bit more complicated.
-We can still make video walls larger than this, but added equipment and prep times means added cost, and we may suggest another way to achieve what yo want instead of using a video wall controller.
+Usually for the simpler spanned video walls, where we make use of a video wall controller to split up the image into pieces to send to each screen, we are limited to a maximum of a 4×4 video wall per video wall controller, before we have to pick a different control solution such as moving to a large PC based server.

 IRREGULAR VIDEO WALLS